kentcdodds/kentcdodds.com/CONTRIBUTING.md

 ## Styles

-We use Tailwind for our styles.
-That's all configured in the `tailwind.config.js` file.
-We use the jit feature.
-The source files are in `styles` and they build to the `app/styles` directory where our app picks them up from there.
+We use Tailwind and PostCSS for our styles.
+That's all configured in the `tailwind.config.js` and `postcss.config.js` files.

 ## Database